- Debit & Credit Card Slips. VAT invoices? Where is my copy?

 - I have an incorrect item in my box or an extra item I didn't order.
 What do I do?

-Please use the Ticket System and include any details of the missing or incorrect item(s), we will endeavour to have the right goods with you ASAP!
+Please use the Contact us page or rma system and include any details of the missing or incorrect item(s), we will endeavour to have the right goods with you ASAP!

 - I have been using latex and need to clean my brush out.
 When I do this with tap water it doesnt work and the brush is ruined.
 What can I do?
 Do I need a special solvent?